David Kpakpoe Acquaye

-David Kpakpoe Acquaye is a Ghanaian academic and agriculturalist.
+David Kpakpoe Acquaye (born 17 September 1928) is a Ghanaian academic and agriculturalist.
 He was a professor of Soil Science and Crop Science, and the first head of the Soil Science department of the University of Ghana.

-He was a member of the Soil Science Society of Ghana, the Soil Science Society of America, the International Soil Science Society, the American Society of Agronomy, and a fellow of the Ghana Academy of Arts and Sciences.
+Acquaye was a member of the Soil Science Society of Ghana, the Soil Science Society of America, the International Soil Science Society, the American Society of Agronomy, and a fellow of the Ghana Academy of Arts and Sciences.
 He once served as a president of the Association of Faculties of Agriculture in Africa.

 Early life and education

 Acquaye was born on 17 September 1928.
 He had his early education at the Accra Royal School from 1936 to 1943.
 In 1944, he gained admission to study at the Accra Academy, where he graduated in 1948.
 He continued at the Michigan State University in East Lansing, Michigan, USA in 1952.
 There, he obtained his bachelor's degree in 1956.
 In 1957, he proceeded to the United Kingdom to study at the University of Aberdeen, Scotland, where he obtained his doctorate degree in 1960.